 If you are involved in an accident involving a commercial truck, you may be wondering who exactly is responsible for the damages that you incurred.
 In some cases it may be directly the employee’s fault, but that doesn’t mean that the employer is not at least partially to blame.
 In other cases, the employee is directly at fault for the accident.
-Generally speaking, there are two reasons why trucking companies can be held liable for a catastrophic injury or death caused by one of their truck drivers.
+Generally speaking, there are two reasons why trucking companies can be held liable for a catastrophic injury or death caused by one of their truck drivers, if you want to get to know all the details we suggest to contact an employment attorney.

 First, the company can be held vicariously liable.
 This means that the actions of the driver – if the wreck occurs in the course and scope of the driver’s employment – are imputed to the trucking company.
 For instance, the company would be responsible for the trucker drinking while on the road or texting when behind the wheel.
 Even though the company was not directly involved in the accident, they are still responsible for the conduct of their employees and are therefore guilty by association.